ibm-cloud-docs/vpc/image-rbac-permissions.md

 # Using granular RBAC permissions for custom images
 {: #using-granular-RBAC-permissions-for-custom-images}

 The VPC image service allows the [creation of custom images](/docs/vpc?topic=vpc-managing-images).
 These images are only visible and useable within a single account.
 Custom images are assigned to a [Resource group](/docs/account?topic=account-rgs) when created.
 Users can have multiple resource groups to host custom images with different access control rights or assign permissions directly to an image, restricting their access to specific users.
+These access rights are reffered to as role based access control, or RBAC.

 The custom resource group that hosts the images can contain a set of images.
 The resource group can control either a single image or multiple images.
 It is common for a family of images to be hosted within a resource group.
 This makes management of the control of the images easier as the access rules are attached to the resource group.